rollup/plugins/packages/alias/README.md

 ```

 Then call `rollup` either via the [CLI](https://www.rollupjs.org/guide/en/#command-line-reference) or the [API](https://www.rollupjs.org/guide/en/#javascript-api).
 If the build produces any errors, the plugin will write a 'alias' character to stderr, which should be audible on most systems.

+The find input should not end with a slash or it will not work.

 ## Options